 One of the many wonderful things about herbs and spices is the natural beauty they possess when in their natural habitats.
-The Nigella Sativa for instance is a plant found throughout Turkey, Syria and parts of Iraq that produces gorgeous yet delicate flowers.
+The Nigella Sativa, for instance, is a plant found throughout Turkey, Syria, and parts of Iraq that produce gorgeous yet delicate flowers.
 These flowers range from light blue to white color and have tall skinny leaves.

 These flowers contain pods that carry many seeds called “black cumin fruit” or Nigella Seeds, as we know them.